 Touchpoint = Top of Mind

-Creating a system of regular touchpoints with your past clients will allow you to stay top-of-mind in the event that a referral opportunity presents itself.
+Creating a system of regular touchpoints with past clients allows you to stay top-of-mind if and when a referral opportunity presents itself.
 It also gives your customers one more reason to want to make that referral.
-Clearly you go the “extra mile” in providing great customer service, and others will want that experience too.
+Clearly, you go the “extra mile” in providing great customer service, and others will want that experience too.

 Have a Periodic Business Purpose